How Do You Become a Registered Nurse?

 The National Council Licensure Exam—or the NCLEX—is a rigorous, computerized test that all registered nurses must pass before they can start practicing.
 Graduates of these programs will take the NCLEX for registered nurses (the NCLEX-RN).
 The exam focuses on four main categories within the nursing field:

-- Health promotion – Next, you’ll be tested on your knowledge of health promotion and maintenance.
-This part of the exam includes questions related to patients’ health and medical records, such as developmental stages, high-risk behaviors, screening procedures, and disease prevention.
-The council wants to ensure that entry-level nurses are giving the right medical advice to their patients.
+- Health promotion – Next, you’ll be tested on your health promotion and maintenance knowledge.
+This part of the exam includes questions about patients’ health and medical records, such as developmental stages, high-risk behaviors, screening procedures, and disease prevention.
+The council wants to ensure that entry-level nurses give their patients the right medical advice.

-- Psychological integrity – Caring for the body is one part of nursing, but there’s another vital component that shouldn’t be forgotten, either: the mind.
-This section of the NCLEX will test nurses on their ability to care for a patient’s psychological needs.
-These questions may reference coping mechanisms, acute and chronic mental health related issues including addiction and crisis intervention as well as communication with both the patient and their family.
+- Psychological integrity – Caring for the body is one part of nursing, but there’s another vital component that shouldn’t be forgotten: the mind.
+This section of the NCLEX will test nurses' ability to care for a patient’s psychological needs.
+These questions may reference coping mechanisms, acute and chronic mental health-related issues, including addiction and crisis intervention, as well as communication with both the patient and their family.

-Studying the content is only half the battle when it comes to the NCLEX.
-This exam is unique in its computer adaptive questioning techniques.
+Studying the content is only half the battle regarding the NCLEX.
+This exam is unique in its computer-adaptive questioning techniques.
 In short, no two tests are the same and they change while you’re taking them.

-After each question you answer, the test will generate new questions to ensure you have a well-rounded understanding of the material.
-Once you’ve provided a certain percentage of correct answers, the test concludes automatically.
+After each question you answer, the test will generate new questions to ensure you understand the material well.
+The test concludes automatically once you’ve provided a certain percentage of correct answers.
 The NCLEX has a time limit of five hours for everyone but test-takers answer anywhere from 75 to 145 questions (previously 265 before a recent update).

-This strange and unconventional testing methodology can seem overwhelming, but it's vital that entry-level nurses have a full understanding of everything the job entails.
-After all, lucky guesses just don’t cut it in the emergency room.
+This strange and unconventional testing methodology can seem overwhelming, but entry-level nurses must completely understand everything the job entails.
+After all, lucky guesses don’t cut it in the emergency room.

 Once you’ve studied hard and completed the exam with flying colors, you can begin the next stage of becoming an RN: training for your new position.